All Episodes

 Pat, let me ask you a separate question.

-I think it's it's it's something else.
+I think it's something else.

-I think they fundamentally agree with Russia.
+I think they fundamentally agree with Rush.

 I mean, he's pro-choice, pro-partial birth abortion, gun control, you name it.

-To pick him like that, the Republican Party will say, We've got no soul.
+To pick him like that, the Republican Party will say, we've got no soul.

 We really don't believe anything.

-We're gonna turn the nomination of the Republican Party, the number two slot potential president, over to an individual we denounced and rejected in 2000 when he was running as a Democrat.
+We want to win so desperately, we're going to turn the nomination of the Republican Party, the number two slot, potential president, over to an individual we denounced and rejected in 2000 when he was running as a Democrat.

 It would say the Republican Party has no soul.